 Crisis commissioned the Centre for Housing Policy at the University of York to conduct a review of single homelessness in the UK between 2000 and 2010.
 The study, A review of single homelessness in the UK, (2011) provides an overview of the history, causes and policy responses to single homelessness, and assesses how successful these policies have been in tackling the issue.
 The study suggested some policy responses for the next decade.

-The current Government has continued with the approach initiated under the Coalition and which was piloted in London: No Second Night Out.
-A key aim is to ensure that no-one new to the streets sleeps out for a second night.
-A Ministerial Working Group has been established to prevent and reduce homelessness.
-The Minister, Marcus Jones, is currently responsible for homelessness at the Department for Communities and Local Government (DCLG).
+The Conservative Government elected in 2015 continued with the approach initiated under the Coalition.
+This No Second Night Out approach was piloted in London.
+A key aim was to ensure that no-one new to the streets sleeps out for a second night.
+A Ministerial Working Group was established to prevent and reduce homelessness.

 Rough sleeping is at its most severe in London.
-The latest financial year report from the Combined Homelessness and Information Network (CHAIN) database, CHAIN Street to Home Annual Report 2014-15, shows that a total of 7,581 rough sleepers were contacted by outreach workers or building-based teams in London during 2014/15 compared to 6,508 contacts in 2013/14; representing an increase of 16%.
+The latest financial year report from the Combined Homelessness and Information Network (CHAIN) database, CHAIN Greater London Annual Report 2017-18 shows that a total of 7,484 rough sleepers were contacted by outreach workers or building-based teams in London during 2017/18, representing a 7.7% decrease on the previous year.

 Factors identified as contributing to the ongoing flow of new rough sleepers to the streets include: welfare reforms, particularly reductions in entitlement to Housing Benefit/Local Housing Allowance; reduced investment by local authorities in homeless services; and flows of non-UK nationals who are unable to access benefits.

-Organisations working in the sector have called for a commitment to end rough sleeping; an effective safety net; and for a long-term homelessness strategy backed by investment to deliver it.
-There is support for legislation to extend the priority need categories to cover all homeless people, an approach already adopted in Scotland.
+Organisations working in the sector have called for an effective safety net and a long-term homelessness strategy backed by investment to deliver it.
+Some organisations support legislation to extend the priority need categories to cover all homeless people, an approach already adopted in Scotland.
 In December 2017, the Public Accounts Committee published a report which criticised the Government’s approach to rising homelessness: